RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 * Using Async Call
 * Using Event Callbacks

+## Prerequisites
 The components supports:

 * Running on Windows
-* Running in an Interactive User Context
+* Running with an Interactive User Context

 The component does not support: